Embedded Operating Systems: Linux vs RTOS - When to Choose Each Architecture

 }

-RTOS systems excel when absolute timing guarantees are required.
-Our flash management system demonstrates hard real-time characteristics essential for data integrity:
+Hard real-time on RTOS.
+RTOS shines when absolute timing guarantees matter.
+Our flash management task demonstrates hard real-time characteristics essential for data integrity, executing on an exact schedule and asserting it never exceeds its time budget:

 void flash_management_task(void) {